MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-faq.md

 [Developer's guide: Search for Dataverse records using the API](../developer/data-platform/search/overview.md)

 ## Does Dataverse search support US Government clouds?
 Dataverse search strives to maintain functional parity between our commercially available services and those available through our US Government clouds.
-It is available in US Government Community Cloud (GCC) and US GCC High.
+It's available in US Government Community Cloud (GCC) and US GCC High.
 It's not available in US Department of Defense (DoD).

 ### See also